-Bankruptcy Attorneys and Bankruptcy Protection experts since 2003.
-Serving clients in Everett, Snohomish and throughout Washington State.
+Everett Bankruptcy Attorneys and Bankruptcy Protection expert lawyers since 2003.
+Serving clients throughout Washington State.

 Skelton Law Firm has been helping clients with bankruptcy law and estate planning since 2003.
 Founded by Susan Skelton, attorney at law, the team members at Skelton Law have a passion for helping people in difficult financial times.
 As Susan’s clients like to describe her, Susan Skelton is: “A Lawyer you can talk to.”